Washington State Bar Association: Sections

-WSBA hosts 27 Sections, which are voluntary associations of attorneys interested in a common topic, such as Animal Law, Corporate Law, Criminal Law, Family Law and Human Rights Law.
+WSBA hosts Sections, which are voluntary associations of attorneys interested in a common topic, such as Animal Law, Corporate Law, Criminal Law, Family Law and Human Rights Law.
 These organizations provide educational and networking opportunities.

 New lawyers (admitted to practice for less than five years or under age 36) are the special province of the Washington Young Lawyers Committee (WYLC).
 The WYLC has three focus areas: Member Outreach & Leadership, Transition to Practice, and Pro Bono and Public Service.

+Services to other legal professionals

+In an attempt to address a continuing shortage of inexpensive legal service, WSBA became the first state bar in the United States to issue alternative licenses to practice law for practitioners who are not lawyers.